zheminggu/Dot-and-Box-Chess/README.md

 ## Descirption

-Project is the Dot and Boxes AI project created with Visual studio
+Project is the Dot and Boxes AI project created with Visual studio.

+The code placed in Project1/Project1

 ## Written Date
 07/2017